-- (1) YWCHSB reserves the right to terminate any contracts entered into under this policy where it is determined there is improper performance or a material breach of the contract. - (2) YWCHSB reserves the right to continue the contract when there is deficient performance.
-For every contract of a value over \$75,000, a review may take place to determine if the performance was satisfactory or deficient.
+The board reserves the right to terminate any contracts entered into under this policy where it is determined there is improper performance or a material breach of the contract.

+The board reserves the right to continue the contract when there is deficient performance.
+For every contract of a value over \$101,100, a review may take place to determine if the performance was satisfactory or deficient.
 Deficient performance will be recorded.
-The contractor will be notified and the contractor has the right to reply in a reasonable length of time as established by the YWCHSB.
+The contractor will be notified and the contractor has the right to reply in a reasonable length of time as established by the board.
 This reply will be added to the record.